 If a vet visit is out of your budget at any point, you can find low-cost pet vaccinations in a few clinics at the recommendation of your local veterinarian.

-Did you know that average hospitalization costs for parvo virus can easily exceed $1,200?
+$27 each shot.
+Can’t afford it?
+Consider this, did you know that average hospitalization costs for parvo virus can easily exceed $1,200?
 For the cost of a few vaccines, you could be saving money and your puppy’s life.
 But if you are still having difficulty paying your vet bills there are alternatives available.

 Many well-meaning owners consider giving their own vaccines to save money or avoid the stress of a veterinary visit.
 While this practice has been occurring for decades, many veterinary professionals warn against doing this.
 It isn’t a matter of you not knowing how to give a vaccine, but more about the efficacy of store-bought vaccines.

 Vaccines have a specific handling and storage procedure that ensures the vaccines aren’t damaged.
 A damaged vaccine won’t give an animal any immunity, meaning you’re banking on protection that hasn’t occurred.

 This 40 degree guideline means from the moment they’re made to the time they’re administered, they need to be kept at this temperature for best results.

 When vaccines are transported or stored by untrained people, it’s not uncommon for them to be left out in the sun on shipping docks or stored for prolonged periods of time in hot trucks as they’re transported.

 This increased heat can kill the vaccine, so it provides no immunity to your dog.

 The best practice is to always have a veterinarian administer the vaccine, just see it as part of the cost of dog ownership.
 You’re then guaranteed the vaccines have been stored properly at all times and they’re providing your dog with the best immunity possible.